arvinder-palaha/50_project_challenge/csharp/01_SumTwoNumbers/readme.md

 ## Goals

-- [ ] Callable from command line
+- [x] Callable from command line
-- [ ] Will accept two arguments
+- [x] Will accept two arguments
-- [ ] Will return the sum of the two arguments
+- [x] Will return the sum of the two arguments
+- [x] Will handle errors